 The precise nature of a guarantor may be different in various contracts, but they have the same legal obligation to the debt as does the primary borrower.
 Consequently, a creditor may pursue the full range of collection activities against the guarantor as soon as the loan goes into default; this includes the filing of a lawsuit.

 Contact New Jersey Banking Law Lawyer for Legal Advice

 Regulatory rules and regulations are constantly changing, and it is critically important to be in full compliance with all collection matters.
+A skilled lawyer can help you through the process in a manner that wisely uses your time and resources.
+We provide every client with the highest level of attention and representation.
 For questions on any collection issues, call Snellings Law LLC at (973) 265-6100.